dmytkost/HAZOP2RDF/docs/concept.md

 ![](images/user_interaction.png)

-# Sketch Command Line Interface
+# Design Command Line Interface

 What would the command line interface structure look like?